onflow/flow/flips/2022-03-23-contract-imports-syntax.md

 Backend applications should import the configuration and replace the imports based on the environment in which the backend application is being run.

+**Cadence**
+There is no change needed in the Cadence implementation as it already supports string locations (i.e. the syntax import "contract").

 ### Future-Proofing

 There is a good chance in the future there will be a decentralized index or name resolution service that would allow registering a name which would then be referenced in the contracts and the single source of truth will be that service.
 I believe the proposed syntax will work well with such an improvement.
 There is also a big chance we will be implementing a package manager for contracts and the proposed solution should work nicely with such a solution.